 In 1797, a local kelp merchant by the name of John Sinclair bought 57 acres of land to the south of the harbour in an area known as Ledaig.
 He submitted an application to build a distillery and housing but met with stiff opposition thanks to a nationwide distilling ban, put in place to preserve grain stores for the war against France.

 Sinclair was instead given permission to build a brewery which he duly did.
 When grain restrictions were lifted a year later however, he quickly got to work on realising his original vision for the site.
 Ledaig distillery began production in 1798 and was among the first to gain a license following the Excise Act of 1823.

-At the start of April I was delighted to be invited along to the Glasgow launch of this new single malt.
+Back in April, I was delighted to be invited along to the Glasgow launch of the new single malt.
 The evening began with a private viewing of two works by Catherine Ross, Tobermory’s first ‘Artist in Residence’.
 These were supported by the wonderfully evocative photography of Euan Miles who has rather excelled in capturing the raw beauty of the island of Mull.
 Guests were offered a sample of the new 12 year old malt as well as a taster of the forthcoming Tobermory gin.

 Since I am about as far removed from a gin expert as you could possibly get, I won’t venture much of an opinion on that particular product other than to say that I enjoyed my drink and found it very refreshing, though the decision to serve a single measure in a gigantic goblet drowned with tonic did little to showcase the spirit.

 As for the whisky, it is bottled at 46.3% with no additional colouring and no chill filtering of any kind.

 *I was given two samples of the Tobermory 12 at the launch event.
 As always, I will strive to remain as impartial as possible in my review.